Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 The Timeline

+Once submitted, processing can take anywhere from a few months to most of the year.
 During the wait, applicants should look into their banking options and keep copies of everything they submit.

 Frequently Asked Questions (FAQs)